The King's Daughter—Attention Please

-The next word "consider" in Hebrew is actually the word most translated as "see" and means to look at, view, and behold, It implies to enjoy it and live it.
+The next word "consider" in Hebrew is the word most of the time translated as "see" and means to "look at," "view," and "behold."
+This word can also mean to "choose," "prefer," or "aim at."

-It also means to perceive and understand, learn and know.
-When our perceptions have been trained otherwise through experience and circumstance.
-His love is something we must learn.
+It also means to perceive and understand, learn, and know.
+When our perceptions have been trained otherwise through experience and circumstance, God's love is something we must learn.

-This word can imply as well to enjoy and live in what is seen.
-The evidence of what we are looking at is played out in the field of our lives.
+This word can imply to enjoy and live in what is seen.
+The evidence of what we are looking at plays out in the field of our lives.
 Do our lives reflect those of "dearly loved children" (Eph 5:1)

-Gesenuis' lexicon mentions to be pleased with what you see and to have regard and respect for it and to choose it for yourself.
+Gesenius' Lexicon defines it as "to be pleased with what you see and to have regard and respect for it and to choose it for yourself."
 His truth about us must be chosen.
-I think many times we are waiting for something to just fall on us or for it to just happen.
+Many times, we are waiting for something to fall on us or for it just to happen.
 Here He tells us we must choose it.

 Brown Driver Briggs Lexicon also implies the idea of expecting.

-The first letter resh used in this word is a picture of a person's head and can imply what is first and priority.
-What we see takes priority.
+The first letter "resh' in the Hebrew word for "consider" or "see" used in this word is a picture of a person's head and can imply what is first and priority.
+What we see takes precedence.
 To look at Him makes Him a priority.
-It indicates what our intentions are placed upon.

-In order to "see" Him He must be the only one we see.
+To "see" Him, He must be the only one we see.

 I honestly believe this verse is about priority.
-God being important to us more than any other relationship we have.
-And God's perspective being the one that matters most.
+God is to be more important to us than any other relationship we have.
+And God's perspective is the one that should matter the most.

-The second letter Aleph is a picture of an ox an indicates something that is strong and leading.
-We are strongly led by what we see or perceive.
-I can't help but think of the explanation of how Eve succombed to the temptation in the garden.
+The second letter of the Hebrew word "consider" is "aleph" and is a picture of an ox.
+This pictograph indicates something strong and leading.
+We are strongly driven by what we see or perceive.
+I can't help but think of the explanation of how Eve succumbed to the temptation in the garden.

 She was led by what she fixed her eyes upon.

 Visuals are a powerful influence.
 What we see has a profound effect on what we do, how we feel, and who we are.
-Dr. Lynell Burmark, Ph.D.
-Associate at the Thornburg Center for Professional Development and writer of several books and papers on visual literacy, said, "...unless our words, concepts, ideas are hooked onto an image, they will go in one ear, sail through the brain, and go out the other ear.
-(1)
+Dr. Lynell Burmark, a Ph.D.
+Associate at the Thornburg Center for Professional Development and writer of several books and papers on visual literacy said,

-Seeing really is believing.
-God is asking us to really see what it is He is saying about and to us.
+Seeing is believing.
+God is asking us to see what it is He is saying about and to us.

-Hey is the final letter of this word and it is a picture of a window symbolizing to reveal or open something.
+"Hey" is the final letter of the word "consider," It is a picture of a window symbolizing to reveal or open something.

-it also makes the word female because it is at the end of the word it indicates what comes from.
+it also makes the word female because it is at the end of the word.
+"Hey" as a prefix indicates "what comes from."
 Our perceptions come from how we "see" things.
 I believe He desires and invites us to come that he might reveal to us a more accurate and correct perspective.

-After the fall the image of God in them was hidden.
-Through the forgiveness of sin in relationship to Jesus Christ what was hidden can now be revealed.
+After the fall, the image of God in humankind was hidden.
+Through the forgiveness of sin, in relationship to Jesus Christ, what was hidden can now be revealed.
 We are no longer subject nor victim to circumstance, experience, or the opinions of others.

-We looked a bit at this verse in "God's plan and purpose for us part 1" and how when we can't see the value or the purpose we become aimless and thougthless towards life, relationships, and self.
+We looked a bit at this verse in "God's plan and purpose for us" and how, when we can't see the value or the purpose, we become aimless and thoughtless towards life, relationships, and self.

 Incline Your Ear

-Hearing and seeing are vital to our comprehension. studies suggest that people retain 10% of what they heard from an oral presentation, 35% from a visual presentation, and 65% from a visual and oral presentation.
-(2)
+Hearing and seeing are vital to our comprehension.
+Studies suggest that people retain 10% of what they heard from an oral presentation, 35% from a visual presentation, and 65% from a visual and verbal presentation.2

-Isn't it significant that He implores us to do both hear and see?
+Isn't it significant that He implores us to do both here and see?
 He is interested in our comprehension of His love for us.

 © 2011 Tamarajo